reboot0-de/se-tools/jsdoc/tutorials/Queue.md

 The function passed as `promiseFunc` also **has to** return a Promise to work.

-As the names suggest, `Queue.processFirst` only executes once on the first element, while `Queue.processAll` will execute for each element in the queue, after the element before that was sucessfully processed.
+As the names suggest, `Queue.processFirst` only executes once on the first element, while `Queue.processEach` will execute for each element in the queue, after the element before that was successfully processed.

 The other two parameters are optional.

-`delayAfter`/`delayBetween` can be used to set a delay in milliseconds between each Promise, wihtout having to use something like `setTimeout` externally.
+`delayAfter`/`delayBetween` can be used to set a delay in milliseconds between each Promise, without having to use something like `setTimeout` externally.
 (Defaults to 0)

-`resumeSEQueue` can be set to true to automatically call `SE_API.resumeQueue()`, after the current element was succesfully processed.
+`resumeSEQueue` can be set to true to automatically call `SE_API.resumeQueue()`, after the current element was successfully processed.
 (Defaults to false)

 This can be useful, if you need to sync your queue to the StreamElements queue.